Moneymoney122/boot-script/README.md

 - not recommended to run it as root

-- if you run it as root, not recommended, but if you do and you get:
+- if you run it as root, not recommended, but if you do and you get this error or some similar error:

 ```
 james@moneymoney122-hp-compaq-nc6000:~/boot-script$ sudo ./boot.sh